anywhichway/watchlight/README.md

 ## Change History
 Reverse Chronological Order

+2022-04-03 v1.0.16b Added automation of existing tests to package.json.

 2022-03-27 v1.0.15b Modified event bubbling to be consistent with browser approach. `preventDefault()` will no longer stop bubbling.
 Use `stopPropagation()` or `stopImmediatePropagation()` to stop bubbling.